 Carnivore Conservation Ecology

 Mammalian carnivore assemblages in mixed landscapes (composed of forests, agriculture land, human settlements, and even urban centres) face a wide range of threats from agricultural or urban intensification in human-dominated areas, forest degradation, hunting, and overgrazing of livestock (in forest areas).
-Species also differ widely in their ability to persist across these different gradients, a topic on which we only have a poor understanding, much less the mechanisms enabling (or preventing) such persistence.
+Species also differ widely in their ability to persist across these different gradients, of which we barely understand the patterns, much less the mechanisms enabling (or preventing) such persistence.

 Strip-necked Mongoose